mklprudence/5-triple-star/CONTRIBUTING.md

 <p>It is important for you to work on an updated copy both for your own work's sake and for preventing merge conflict.
 Your current local repository is only a "snapshot" of the online repository at the point of your last git push or git pull. </p>

-<p>Open Git Bash directly in the 5-triple-star directory<br>In Windows, open the directory in File Explorer, right-click any empty space and open Git Bash<br>Or you can Open Git Bash and navigate to the suitable directory by running command <code>cd path/to/dir</code></p>
+<p>Open your favourite terminal directly in the 5-triple-star directory.<br>In Windows, open the directory in File Explorer, right-click any empty space and open <code>cmd/PowerShell/...</code>.<br>Or you can open the terminal and navigate to the suitable directory by running command <code>cd path/to/dir</code>.</p>

 <p>Run command <code>git pull origin master</code> to pull updated data from the online repository.
 You maybe prompted to login Github. <br>See section <strong>Caching Password</strong> to avoid having to login every time you git push or pull. </p>